mspanc/rails-i18n-word-count/README.md

 Simple Rails I18n gem that helps in counting amount of words stored in locales for a single purpose of estimating translation cost.

+It is extremely simple.
+It counts only Strings - Arrays etc. will be omitted.

 ## Installation

 Add this line to your application's Gemfile: